Meet the CASA Staff

 Kim Johnson – Kim Johnson is a full-time Casework Supervisor in Henderson county, where she married and raised her family.
 Kim has been with CASA for 22 years, alternating between volunteer status and staff.
 Her commitment to supporting our stellar volunteers, and fierce advocacy for abused and neglected children runs deep.
 Kim lives with her husband of 35 years, Steve, plus one dog, one cat, and three horses.
 They have two children and four grandchildren.
 Contact Kim at firstname.lastname@example.org.

 Angela Hinojosa is the Resource Development Officer for CASA of Trinity Valley.
 Angela and her husband Hector moved from Houston to Athens in 2011 and put down roots with their 2 dogs and 4 cats.
 In 2020, Angela and Hector pursued their dream of becoming foster parents and were fortunate to become a permanent part of a child’s life.
-Angela is interested in all things crafty, is an avid list and spreadsheet maker and is responsible for the organization and planning of fundraisers and events for CASA of Trinity Valley.
-Angela can be contacted at firstname.lastname@example.org.
+Angela is interested in all things crafty, is an avid list maker and is responsible for the grant development and the organization and planning of fundraisers and events for CASA of Trinity Valley.
+Angela can be contacted at email@example.com.

-Brittany Irby is a Trainer/Casework Supervisor who worked in the medical field for 6 years as a Receptionist and Insurance/Billing Specialist before joining CASA of Trinity Valley.
-She was born and raised in Henderson county and still lives there today with her husband and 3 kiddos that keep them busy all the time.
-She likes crafts, photography, listening to music, and has been a volunteer for her local fire department for 8 years.
-Brittany can be reached at email@example.com.
+Brittany Irby is a Casework Supervisor who was born and raised in Henderson county and still lives there today with her husband and 3 kiddos that keep them busy all the time.
+She likes crafts, photography, listening to music, and is also a beauty consultant and volunteer for her local fire department.
+Brittany can be reached at firstname.lastname@example.org.

 Kathy Moreland is a part-time Casework Supervisor in Henderson County.
 She obtained her Bachelor’s Degree in Social Science in 2010.
 She previously worked for Child Protective Services as an Investigator.
 Kathy has two grown children and two grandsons.
 She enjoys attending her grandson’s sporting events.
 Kathy has a great love for children and animals.
 She wanted to join CASA because of her desire to help children get a fair chance at a productive, successful, stable life and to experience compassion and love.
 Kathy can be reached at email@example.com.